TalDM/Ammiad/README.md

 This repository contains code used for the analysis performed on Genotyping-By-Sequencing data of Ammiad wild wheat collection.

+<h3> Demultiplexing GBS Illumina reads </h3>

+A python/2.7 [GBS_demultiplex.py]code was used to demultiplex the raw reads obtained from the Illumina .fastw files.

 <h3> Variant calling pipeline </h3>